The Office of the Registrar and Student Services

 The Faculty offers many academically-based scholarships and other awards to exceptional degree students.
 Full details of these scholarships are available on the Faculty website at https://www.daniels.utoronto.ca/undergraduate-awards.

-The Centre for International Experience (CIE) - The World Could Be Yours!
+The Centre for International Experience (CIE)

 The cost of an exchange includes the University of Toronto tuition plus incidental fees, along with the cost of living and studying abroad.
 While on exchange, students are still eligible to receive government assistance such as OSAP.
 There are also many specific scholarships and bursaries run by various U of T offices, and the CIE itself administers a needs-based bursary program; for exchange students who qualify, this bursary will usually cover at least the cost of airfare.